-As the child ages into adulthood they tend to not understand the rules society lives by.
+As the child ages into adulthood, they tend to not understand the rules society lives by.

 The neglectful parent is selfish.

-They put their own needs before the needs of their child.
+They put their own needs before the needs of their children.
 I’m not talking occasionally, as we’re all guilty of that every once in a while.
 I’m talking consistently putting the child’s needs second to their own.